wonaya/docs.agaveapi.tacc.cloud/README.md

 ### Prerequisites:

- - **Linux or Mac OS X**
+ - Linux or Mac OS X
+    - _We don't have enough experience with Docker for Windows to officially support it_
  - Docker CE 17.07+
  - Git 2.12+
  - Proficiency with Markdown

-You can develop using the local Ruby-native workflow, but that's not supported by our project.
+You can develop using a local native Ruby workflow, but that's not supported by our project.

 ### Quick Set Up